frdedynamics/ADA526/docs/How-to Guides/realsense.md

 ### Point Cloud
 In the ```Displays``` panel, click ```Add```, go to the ```By topic``` tab and select ```/camera/depth/depth/color/points > PointCloud2```.
 Click ```OK``` and a new panel with the depth video stream should appear.
-**If you do not see the points-topic, check if you have enabled the point cloud in the camera node.** To do so, run
+**If you do not see the "points" topic, check if you have enabled the point cloud in the camera node.** To do so, check the parameter on the server with
 ```bash
 ros2 param get /camera/camera pointcloud.enable
 ```